Totowa NJ Juvenile Criminal Sexual Contact Lawyer

-Juvenile and Student Sex Crimes Defense Attorney in Bergen County, New Jersey
+Juvenile and Student Sex Crimes Defense Attorney in Morris County, New Jersey

 It can arise at any time, totally unexpected: an allegation of a sex crime.
 In that moment, your life can change in ways you never imagined.
 Sadly, a conviction for a sex crime can result in immediate consequences and long-term repercussions, including sex offender registration under New Jersey’s Megan’s Law.
 In the case of criminal sexual contact charges, the two people involved do not engage in sexual intercourse.
 In fact, criminal sexual contact involves touching, and the facts of these cases can be extremely nuanced.
 Conflicting statements among the defendant and the alleged victim can portray the say situation in vastly different ways.
 If you are a juvenile or a young adult accused of criminal sexual contact in New Jersey, you are exposed to some of the most permanently harmful penalties in the New Jersey Criminal Code.
 Ultimately, you cannot risk the possibility of a negative outcome.
 You need an experienced and aggressive New Jersey sex crimes defense attorney fighting for you.

-Alissa Hascup is an award-winning defense attorney who regularly advocates for juveniles, students, and young adults charged with criminal offenses like criminal sexual contact in New Jersey.
+Alissa Hascup is a well-respected defense attorney who regularly advocates for juveniles, students, and young adults charged with criminal offenses like criminal sexual contact in New Jersey.
 As a former Prosecutor and Special Deputy Attorney General, Ms. Hascup has seen what can go wrong when young people do not have the legal representation they need.
 She now utilizes her vast experience, including prosecuting sex crimes as severe as aggravated sexual assault, to develop the most effective defenses for her clients.
-With offices in Hackensack, Little Falls, Morristown, and Camden, Alissa successfully represents juveniles and young adults in courts in Bergen County, Morris County, Passaic County, Essex County, and across New Jersey.
+With centralized offices in Denville and Totowa, Alissa successfully represents juveniles and young adults in courts in Bergen County, Morris County, Passaic County, Essex County, and across New Jersey.
 Whether you are a minor or a college student from universities like Rutgers, Fairleigh Dickinson, Seton Hall, or Monmouth, she keeps you informed and engaged through every stage of the legal process and works tirelessly to deliver superior results.
 To discuss your case with Ms. Hascup and receive a cost-free consultation, contact her offices today at 862-257-1200.

 Juvenile and Student Criminal Sexual Contact in New Jersey